getsentry/sentry-dotnet/CONTRIBUTING.md

   <Import Project="Platforms\Cocoa\Sentry.Cocoa.props" Condition="'$(TargetPlatformIdentifier)' == 'ios' Or '$(TargetPlatformIdentifier)' == 'maccatalyst'" />
 ```

-These `*.props` files are used to add platform-specific files, such as references to the binding projects for each native SDK (which provide .NET wrappers around native Android or Cocoa functions).
+These `*.props` files are used to add platform-specific files, such as references to the binding projects for each native SDK.
+These binding projects are .NET wrappers around native Android or Cocoa SDK functions.

 Also note `/Directory.Build.targets` contains some [convention based rules](https://github.com/getsentry/sentry-dotnet/blob/b1bfe1efc04eb4c911a85f1cf4cd2e5a176d7c8a/Directory.Build.targets#L17-L35) to exclude code that is not relevant for the target platform.
 Developers using Visual Studio will need to enable `Show All Files` in order to be able to see these files, when working with the solution.